-System for the storage and (Detail of the resolution) management of information related The Company shall appropriately store and manage information related to the execution of duties by to the execution of duties by corporate executive officers in accordance corporate executive officers with "Policies for Managing Information" and "Rules for Managing Information."
-(Operational status) The Company appropriately stored and managed minutes of the Management Committee meetings and approval documents by corporate executive officers as well as information related to the execution of duties by corporate executive officers in accordance with "Policies for Managing Information" and "Rules for Managing Information."
+System for the storage and (Detail of the resolution) management of information related The Company shall appropriately store and manage information to the execution of duties by related to the execution of duties by corporate executive officers in corporate executive officers accordance with "Policies for Managing Information" and "Rules for corporate executive officers Managing Information." !
+(Operational status) The Company appropriately stored and managed minutes of the Management Committee meetings and approval documents by ! corporate executive officers as well as information related to the execution of duties by corporate executive officers in accordance with "Policies for Managing Information" and "Rules for Managing Information."
 System for policies concerning the (Detail of the resolution) management of risk of loss of the 1.
-The Company shall establish "Policies on Comprehensive Risk Group and others Management" that sets forth fundamental matters on the risk management of the Group, and the department in charge of risk management shall cooperate with the department in charge of corporate planning to comprehensively and systematically manage each type of risk.
-2. The basic policy on the risk management of the Group shall be determined by the resolution of the Management Committee and approved by the Board of Directors.
-3. The Management Committee, the executive officer and the department in charge of risk management shall manage risks in accordance with the basic policy on the risk management of the Group approved in the preceding paragraph.
-(Operational status) The Company has established "Policies on Comprehensive Risk Management," and under these policies, the department in charge of risk management cooperated with the department in charge of corporate planning to comprehensively and systematically manage risks.
-In addition, in accordance with the "Policy for Risk Committee," the Risk Committee was called four times, and the risks considered to have particularly material impact on the Company's management and improvement in the effectiveness and revision of the risk appetite framework () were deliberated.
-The results were reported to the Board of Directors four times.
+The Company shall establish "Policies on Comprehensive Risk Group and others Management" that sets forth fundamental matters on the risk Group und outers management of the Group, and the department in charge of risk management shall cooperate with the department in charge of corporate planning to comprehensively and systematically manage each type of risk.
+2. The basic policy on the risk management of the Group shall be determined by the resolution of the Management Committee and approved by the Board of Directors. !
+3. The Management Committee, the executive officer and the department in charge of risk management shall manage risks in accordance with the basic policy on the risk management of the !
+Group approved in the preceding paragraph. !
+(Operational status) The Company has established "Policies on Comprehensive Risk Management," and under these policies, the department in charge of ! risk management cooperated with the department in charge of corporate planning to comprehensively and systematically manage risks.
+In addition, in accordance with the "Policy for Risk Committee," the Risk Committee was called four times, and the risks considered to ! have particularly material impact on the Company's management and improvement in the effectiveness and revision of the risk appetite framework () were deliberated.
+The results were reported to the !
+Board of Directors four times.
+System for ensuring the efficient (Detail of the resolution) execution of duties by corporate 1.
+The Company shall formulate business plans to ensure the efficient executive officers execution of duties by corporate executive officers, and corporate executive officers shall execute business operations and manage '